Lavan1999/Dataset-20_GarmentWorkerPrediction_RandomForest/README.md

 ## Attribute Information:

-- 01 date : Date in MM-DD-YYYY
+- 01 date : Date in MM-DD-YYYY format
 - 02 day : Day of the Week
 - 03 quarter : A portion of the month.
 A month was divided into four quarters
 - 04 department : Associated department with the instance